-- (uu) Accessory and temporary uses of land and buildings: Short-term Rental. - A. Short-term rental types.
-Short-term rentals shall be classified as either a Tier 1, Tier 2, or Tier 3 dwelling unit subject to the following provisions: - 1.
-"Tier 1" short-term rental. - i.
+- i.
 Shall be an accessory use in zoning districts R-1, R-2, R-MF, M-OF, and M-N provided the following criteria are met: - i.
-The dwelling unit is a principal residence; and - The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests no greater than a total of thirty (30) days in a calendar year. - 2.
-"Tier 2" short-term rental.

-- Shall be a permitted use in zoning districts R-1, R-2, R-MF, M-OF, and M-N, M-C, and M-DT provided the following criteria are met: - i.
-The dwelling unit is a principal residence; and - The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than onehundred twenty (120) days in a calendar year. - Shall be a permitted use in zoning districts M-OF, and M-N, M-C, and M-DT provided the following criteria are met: - 1.
+The dwelling unit is a principal residence; and - The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests no greater than a total of thirty (30) calendar days per year. - 2.
+"Tier 2" short-term rental. - i.
+Shall be a permitted use in zoning districts R-1, R-2, R-MF, M-OF, and M-N, M-C, and M-DT provided the following criteria are met: - i.
+The dwelling unit is a principal residence; and - ii.
+The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than onehundred twenty (120) calendar days per year. - ii.
+Shall be a permitted use in zoning districts M-OF, and M-N, M-C, and M-DT provided the following criteria are met: - 1.
 The dwelling unit is a secondary residence; and - 2.
-The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than one-hundred twenty (120) days in a calendar year. - Shall be a conditional use in zoning districts R-1, R-2, and R-MF provided the following criteria are met: - i.
-The dwelling unit is a secondary residence; and - The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than onehundred twenty (120) days in calendar year; and
+The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than one-hundred twenty (120) calendar days per year. - iii.
+Shall be a conditional use in zoning districts R-1, R-2, and R-MF provided the following criteria are met: - i.
+The dwelling unit is a secondary residence; and - ii.
+The dwelling unit or portion of the dwelling unit is made available for occupancy by transient guests for no greater than one-hundred twenty (120) calendar days per year; and - iii.
+A conditional use is approved the City Council in accordance with the provisions of Section 29-6.4 of this Code.